KevinWMatthews/python-iterators/README.md

 ## Background

 Python provides `for` loops for looping over a collection of items.
+Iterators are the supporting concept that makes this work.
 These example scripts illustrate Python-level details of how this works.

 ## Setup